 Higher Pay and Improved Working Conditions for Educators

-Nowhere in the private sector would business leaders attempt to address a shortage by lowering the wages offered to potential employees, but that is exactly what our state leaders have done as the median teacher salary has been reduced over the last 15 years.
+Nowhere in the private sector would business leaders attempt to address an employment crisis by lowering the wages offered to potential employees, but that is exactly what our state leaders have done as the median teacher salary has been reduced over the last 15 years.